Palais Hardenberg

 Are there guided tours?

-Check the official website for information on guided tours, as these can provide in-depth insights into the history and architecture of the palace.
+Check the official website for information regarding guided tours, which may provide deeper insights into the history of the Palais.

 What’s the best time to visit?